 body taboo, trains us to equate mixed-gender nakedness automatically with lewdness or obscenity.
 However, we make contradictory exceptions to these rules, such as when undressing for a physical exam, or when admiring nudity in works of art, or when laughing at toddlers who strip and romp around in the sprinkler.
 These and many other contradictory examples clearly challenge the

 body taboo.
 But, because we honor this taboo as sacred, we try with religious zeal to shield it from rational examination.
-We have memorized answers for the above-mentioned situations: "Oh, it's for medical reasons...." or "That's just art, of course...." or "Look how sweet!
+We have come up with memorized answers for the above-mentioned situations: "Oh, it's for medical reasons...." or "That's just art, of course...." or "Look how sweet!
 So innocent...."
-These explanatory comments are basically meaningless.
-They are like reflexive responses to subject matter that people nervously want to avoid discussing.
-They offer absolutely no logical thought process to explain their exception to the rules of the
+These explanatory comments are basically meaningless, as far as offering a reasoned basis for temporarily cancelling the rules.
+They are like reflexive responses to subject matter that people nervously want to avoid a thoughtful discussion about.
+They offer absolutely no rational thought process in explaining how the

-body taboo, although the last one about naked toddlers is a reflex that points us in a healthy direction.
+body taboo can be set aside, although the last one about naked toddlers is a reflex that points us in a healthy direction.

-After many years of working so intimately with nakedness, I began an intense study of the subject itself.
-The effect of those years and of that research merged in my mind to form two personal opinions about our culture's
+After many years of working so intimately with nakedness, I began some intense study of the subject itself.
+The effect of all those years and of that time of research merged together in my mind to form two personal opinions about our culture's

 body taboo.
 First, theologically and historically, I believe the